Package 'cleanepi'

 target_columns

-A vector of column names.
-If provided, the substitution of missing values will only be executed in those specified columns.
-When the input data is a linelist object, this parameter can be set to linelist_tags if you wish to replace missing values with NA on tagged columns only.
+A <vector> of column names.
+If provided, missing values will be substituted only in the specified columns.
+When the input data is a <linelist> object, this parameter can be set to linelist_tags to replace missing values with NA in the tagged columns only.

 na_strings

-This is a vector of strings that represents the missing values in the columns of interest.
+A <vector> of characters that represent the missing values in the columns of interest.
 By default, it utilizes cleanepi::common_na_strings.
 However, if the missing values string in the columns of interest is not included in this predefined vector, it can be used as the value for this argument.

 Value